atulrukmangad/poc-gemini/README.md

-A simple chatbot built using Flask, HTML, and Bootstrap.
+A simple chatbot built using Gemini, Flask, HTML, and Bootstrap.
 The chatbot has the ability to remember past conversations and respond accordingly.